Creating a budget breakdown and sticking to a budget was and is by far the hardest part of gaining control of your finances.

 Things are going to happen every so often when you’ll be derailed from your budget.
 But use that same determination to get back on track as quickly as possible.

 We like to make a visual reminder.
 Such as a debt thermometer when we are reducing debt.
 Or just the date and a bible verse to remind us of our important monthly budget “meeting” to discuss how we did last month.
 This helps us keep our focus at the forefront of our minds!

 When James and I lost 160 pounds in one year, we figured out that there were restaurants we had to avoid in order to stay “on plan” and continue to lose weight.

-We could not go to Johnson’s BBQ because I couldn’t resist getting the breaded okra & biscuits, which were detrimental to our diet.
+We could not go to Johnson’s BBQ because I couldn’t resist getting the breaded okra & biscuits.
+These items were detrimental to our diet.

 The same thing goes for your financial wellbeing.
 You have to think about when you are tempted to spend money.

 For us it is volleyball season.
-We are so exhausted from all the practices and various games (4 kids on 4 separate teams going in 4 different directions every day) that we want to take easier, yet more expensive route, and eat out.
+We are so exhausted from all the practices and various games.
+4 kids on 4 separate teams going in 4 different directions every day.
+We want to take the easier, yet more expensive route, and eat out.

-To combat this, on Sunday afternoons (the one day we are guaranteed we won’t have practice nor a game) we look at the sports schedule for the coming week, and where everyone will be going and then we determine if we can stay on budget by purchasing discounted gift cards to eat out at an inexpensive restaurant, or if we can make an easy meal before we go and bring it with us.
+To combat this, on Sunday afternoons (the one day we are guaranteed we won’t have practice nor a game) we look at the sports schedule for the coming week, and where everyone will be going.
+Then we determine with a budget breakdown if we can stay on budget by purchasing discounted gift cards to eat out at an inexpensive restaurant, or if we can make an easy meal before we go and bring it with us.